Welcome from the Program Director

 Allegra Blair, Residency Program Coordinator; mailing address: Department of Pathology, Augusta University Medical Center, Room BF-103-B, Augusta, Georgia 30912.

 As this year’s Chief Residents, we would like to introduce you to the Medical College of Georgia’s Pathology Residency Program at Augusta University.
 MCG is Georgia’s only public medical school, founded nearly 200 years ago.
 It is the third-oldest medical school in the Southeast and 13th oldest in the nation.
-The School works to optimize healthcare in Georgia and beyond through education, discovery, and service.
-We take pride in our Program because our faculty have developed the curriculum with residents in mind.
+The school works to optimize healthcare in Georgia and beyond through education, discovery, and service.
+We take pride in our program because our faculty have developed the curriculum with residents in mind and continually fine tune the curriculum to stay up to date with current advancements in the field and in response to feedback from the residents.

 The program fosters a learning environment, not just for the residents, but also for medical students and other learners.
-In addition to the daily noon conferences, Monday morning CP conferences, 1 PM consensus conferences, and Friday afternoon unknown sessions, we have also developed a Boot Camp lecture series in July with a focus of introducing incoming residents to the basics of pathology and a high-yield Board Review lecture series in March targeted towards the graduating class.
+In addition to the daily noon conferences, Monday morning clinical pathology conferences, and Friday afternoon unknown sessions, we have also developed a boot camp lecture series in July with a focus of introducing incoming residents to the basics of pathology and a high-yield board review lecture series in March targeted towards the graduating class.
 Our program offers multiple teaching opportunities, including interdepartmental conferences, where residents are trained to educate our peers from other departments, and at the Augusta University School of Medicine, where residents interact with medical students at all levels of training.

-What sets the Medical College of Georgia’s Pathology Residency program apart from others is not only the dedication of the faculty to teach pathology, but the comradery and the friendships among the residents.
-Moreover, with a strong support staff, including two pathologist’s assistants, gross room technologists, and fellows, the residents can focus on learning pathology and becoming functioning pathologists by the end of the program.
-We look forward to seeing you and thank you for your interest in our Program.
+What sets the Medical College of Georgia’s Pathology Residency program apart from others is not only the dedication of the faculty to teach pathology, but the camaraderie and the friendships among the residents.
+We truly are a pathology family.
+Moreover, with a strong support staff, including the pathologist’s assistant, gross room technologists, and fellows, the residents can focus on learning pathology and becoming functioning pathologists by the end of the program.
+We look forward to seeing you and thank you for your interest in our program.